 NEXT WEEK:

-- First, on lanes 19&20, 3rd-place Ashley Razabacks (hcp 66) will battle 1st-place The Belt Strikes Back.
+- First, on lanes 19&20, 3rd-place Ashley Razabacks (hcp 66) will throw some gutter balls with 1st-place The Belt Strikes Back.
 The Razabacks are expected to perform well, yet still manage to get swept; while the Belt is forecast to raise their average while they rack up a sweep.

 - Finally, on lanes 25&26, 2nd-place Recreation Intoxication will hang out with 4th-place Real Ultimate Ninja Bowlers (hcp 81).
 Recreation is predicted to maintain their current strength as they win the series; while the Ninjas are anticipated to raise their average even as they avoid getting swept.